19hours/sg-statutes/Acts/Income Tax Act.md

 (5) In this section, unless the context otherwise requires —

-“company employee equity-based remuneration scheme”, in relation to a qualifying company or its holding company, means any share acquisition scheme which satisfies the 50% requirement;
+“holding company” has the same meaning as in section 5 of the Companies Act (Cap.
+50);

+“minimum holding period” has the same meaning as in section 13J;

+“part-time employee” means an employee of a company who is committed to work for not more than 30 hours per week (including any time he would be required to work but for injury, any official leave or such other similar event) for the company in which he is employed;

+“qualifying company” means a company incorporated or registered under the Companies Act which, at the time of the grant to its employees of any right or benefit to acquire its shares or that of its holding company, carries on business in Singapore;

+“qualifying employee” means an employee of a qualifying company who, at the time of the grant to him of any right or benefit to acquire the shares of the company or the shares of its holding company, as the case may be, does not beneficially own, directly or indirectly, voting shares that confer the right to exercise or control the exercise of not less than 25% of the voting power in the qualifying company which grants the right or benefit to acquire its shares;

+“relevant percentage requirement” —

-“50% requirement”, in relation to a company employee equity- based remuneration scheme, means in the aggregate at least 50% of the employees of the qualifying company are offered during any calendar year any rights or benefits to acquire shares in the qualifying company or in its holding company under any share acquisition scheme, as ascertained in accordance with the following formula:
+(a) in relation to any right or benefit under a share acquisition scheme to acquire the shares of a qualifying company or its holding company granted before 16th February 2008, means in the aggregate at least 50% of the employees of the qualifying company are offered during any calendar year any rights or benefits to acquire shares in the qualifying company or in its holding company under that scheme, as ascertained in accordance with the specified formula; or

+(b) in relation to any right or benefit under a share acquisition scheme to acquire the shares of a qualifying company or its holding company granted on or after 16th February 2008, means in the aggregate at least 25% of the employees of the qualifying company are offered during any calendar year any rights or benefits to acquire shares in the qualifying company or in its holding company under that scheme, as ascertained in accordance with the specified formula;

+[34/2008 wef 16/02/2008]

+“share acquisition scheme” has the same meaning as in section 13J;

+“shares” includes stocks but does not include redeemable or convertible shares or shares of a preferential nature;

+[34/2008 wef 16/02/2008]

+[24/2001; 37/2002]

+“specified formula” means the following formula:

 where A

-is the aggregate number of employees of the qualifying company who are offered during a calendar year any right or benefit to acquire shares in the qualifying company or in its holding company under any share acquisition scheme in respect of which the qualifying company has opted under section 13J(6) for tax exemption under this section and not section 13J to apply, and who are employees of that qualifying company at the time of such offer;
+is the aggregate number of employees of the qualifying company who are offered during a calendar year any right or benefit to acquire shares in the qualifying company or in its holding company under any share acquisition scheme in respect of which the qualifying company has opted under section 13J(6) for tax exemption under this section instead of section 13J to apply, and who are employees of that qualifying company at the time of such offer;

 B